 Classics Major Program

 The major program is designed to afford access to the achievements of Greek and Roman antiquity through mastery of the ancient languages.
-The Department offers majors in Greek, in Latin, and in Classics, which is a combination of the two languages in any proportion as long as no fewer than two semester courses are taken in either.
+The department offers majors in Greek, in Latin, and in classics, which is a combination of the two languages in any proportion as long as no fewer than two semester courses are taken in either.
 All three majors consist of eight semester courses, of which seven must be in the ancient languages.
-The eighth may be a Classical Civilization course, PHIL 217, or a course in some related field approved in advance by the Department.
+The eighth may be a classical civilization course, PHIL 217, or a course in some related field approved in advance by the department.
 Courses numbered 111 may not be counted toward the major.
-LATI 202-316 will normally be introductory to higher courses in Latin, and GREE 212-318 will serve the same function in Greek.
+Latin 202 through 316 will normally be introductory to higher courses in Latin, and Greek 212 through 318 will serve the same function in Greek.